langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

 ## State

 The first thing you do when you define a graph is define the `State` of the graph.
 The `State` consists of the [schema of the graph](#schema) as well as [`reducer` functions](#reducers) which specify how to apply updates to the state.
-The schema of the `State` will be the input schema to all `Nodes` and `Edges` in the graph, and should be defined using the [`channels`](https://langchain-ai.github.io/langgraphjs/reference/interfaces/index.StateGraphArgs.html#channels-1) schema.
+The schema of the `State` will be the input schema to all `Nodes` and `Edges` in the graph, and should be defined using an [`Annotation`](https://langchain-ai.github.io/langgraphjs/reference/functions/langgraph.Annotation-1.html) object.
 All `Nodes` will emit updates to the `State` which are then applied using the specified `reducer` function.

 ### Schema

-The way to specify the schema of a graph is by providing a series of (`channels`)[https://langchain-ai.github.io/langgraphjs/reference/interfaces/index.StateGraphArgs.html#channels-1].
+The way to specify the schema of a graph is by defining an [`Annotation`](https://langchain-ai.github.io/langgraphjs/reference/functions/langgraph.Annotation-1.html) object, where each key is an item in the state.

 ### Reducers